Close Search

 Transitional Living Programme for Children in State Care (TLP-CSC)

-The Transitional Living Programme for Children in State Care (TLP-CSC) project is sponsored by the United States Agency for International Development (USAID) and is being implemented by the Caribbean Child Development Centre (CCDC), The UWI Global Campus under a partnership with the Child Development Agency (CDA), and in collaboration with the Social Work Training and Research Centre (SWTRC), The UWI Global Campus and the University Project Management Office.
+The Transitional Living Programme for Children in State Care (TLP-CSC) was a three year exit-readiness programme that included life skills training, job skills training, mentoring and the creation of a safe and appropriate transitional living facility.
+The project was sponsored by the United States Agency for International Development (USAID) and was being implemented by the Caribbean Child Development Centre (CCDC), The UWI Global Campus under a partnership with the Child Development Agency (CDA), and in collaboration with the Social Work Training and Research Centre (SWTRC), The UWI Global Campus and the University Project Management Office.